jayv519/jayv519/README.md

 Summary:

-Highly motivated and data-driven Data Scientist with a proven ability to conduct comprehensive studies, interpret complex datasets, and draw meaningful insights to inform evidence-based decision-making in the public health field.
-Eager to contribute expertise and analytical skills to advance research and improve health outcomes.
+Data-driven and motivated Data Scientist with a strong track record of conducting comprehensive studies, analyzing complex health data, and generating actionable insights to support evidence-based decision-making.
+Committed to applying analytical expertise to drive impactful research and improve health outcomes.

 Skills